opsmatic/talks/notfornumbers/main.md

 .notes As if on cue, Mark Burgess published his book which is just chock-full of great quotations for a talk like this.
 Control and certainty allow us to be productive and strategic, and to have certainty we need knowledge of both the current state of the system and how it got there.
+Having the context around both the present state and past changes helps us avoid surprises and get along better.
 So how can we get there?

 <!SLIDE sm-bullets incremental>
 # My Dream